From the Church of our Lady to the Old Market Square, here are 17 photos of Dresden, Germany, that’ll make you want to visit immediately!

 Dresden’s skyline of towers, spires and domes looks like it’s been unchanged for centuries.
 This is the place that Italian master Canaletto immortalized it as a “Florence on the Elbe”.

-Thankfully, the blueprints of the city and the buildings remained, and ever since the war Dresden has been meticulously rebuilt to its former glory.
+Thankfully, the blueprints of the city and the buildings remained.
+Ever since the war the people of Dresden have been meticulously rebuilt the city to its former glory.

 The work begun in 1990 and the reconstruction became a metaphor for reconciliation – not just for East and West Germany, but among wartime enemies too.